bitegarden/bitegarden.github.io/_posts/2020-03-18-owasp-pdf-report_en.md

 ---
 layout: post
 title: Export OWASP report in PDF
 description: We have released a new version of Security Plugin for SonarQube&trade; that includes the most wanted feature, the ability to export to PDF all your OWASP compliance information.
+permalink: export-owasp-pdf-report
+spanish: exporta-informe-owasp-en-pdf
 ---

 **bitegarden** team is pleased to announce a new version (2.1) of [**Security Plugin for SonarQube&trade;**](https://www.bitegarden.com/sonarqube-security).